 When Admin creates a New Page, they get a blank page, and need to populate it with dashlets and configure them.

-When other users create New Pages, the following will be displayed on the main screen:
+When other users create New Pages, this text will be displayed on the main screen:

-To add dashlets to the existing page, clicking on the button to make the list of Dashlets appear to the right:
+To add dashlets to the existing page, as the first line of the invite states, clicking the link makes the list of Dashlets appear to the right:

 Clicking on any item adds the corresponding dashlet to the dashboard from where it can then be configured.

 Importing Dashboard Pages

 To import an existing dashboard page, as the second line of the invite states, clicking the link makes the list of Pages appear to the left: